Posted by previousstudent on February 10, 2020

 Description: Taken during a sight-seeing trip targeted at some of the most haunted places in Connecticut, this photo stands as a personal reminder of just how much light can shape and alter how we see things in the world.
 One of the biggest phobias that comes under fire in horror stories is that of darkness.
 Light and darkness go together and you have to know one to understand the other.
 These shadows here serve as windows into the darkness that exists even when the sun is shining full force.
 Just as the sun’s presence above is certainly obvious, so is that of the darkness as the shadows have a way of creeping out through the trees and around the tombstones to essentially say “Not only are we still here, we are everywhere, the darkness never dies, where there is light there is darkness too”.
 As the sun travels across the sky, the shadows make their way across the ground, and once the sun sets these shadows are no longer tethered to the earth and they are given free run of the world.
 The way in which the light shines from behind serves to keep the tombstones as well as the background greenery in shadow.
 This creates a certain uneasiness along with the sense of wonder that may be all too familiar to fans of horror stories.
 It isn’t necessarily the fear of the dark that chokes people, but rather a fear of what may live in the darkness.
 We feel unease at the thought of these matters, but we can’t help but dive in headfirst to see beyond the veil.

-Photo Observation 2
+under Photo Observation

-I recall first walking up to the cathedral, and I was instantly taken in by the architecture of the building.
+December 2016, The Cathedral of the Incarnation, taken by myself Theme: Shadows I recall first walking up to the cathedral, and I was instantly taken in by the architecture of the building.
 The steeples, multitude of archways, and the sloped rooftops immediately drew me in to it’s beauty.
 Looking at in under the moonlight further accentuated this infatuation for me, as the shadows help to create this gorgeous Gothic horror ambiance that really works well with the aesthetic of the building.
 The shadows subtly highlight the crevices and nooks present throughout the cathedral, that may not necessarily be noticed in the daylight quite as easily.
 Especially with the moon shining down upon it, it creates this mystic, creepy vibe that I adore.

-Photo Observation #2
+under Photo Observation

-Description: I took this photo in the fall around 3pm in Flushing, Queens.
+Attribute: Taken by me on my Galaxy S8 Theme: Shadows Description: I took this photo in the fall around 3pm in Flushing, Queens.
 The way the sun was shining through the fencing of the overpass created very interesting shadows.
 The shadows reflected the curve of the bars on the overpass creating a grid like image on the floor.

-Photo Observation #2
+under Photo Observation

 1: Source: Taken by Lauren Nilson on a Rebel T6